-Ask your child's pediatrician or internist for suggestions.
-If you have a chapter of the Prader-Willi Syndrome Association in your state or region, ask members of that group for suggestions also.
+Ask your individual's primary care provider for suggestions.
+If you have a chapter of the Prader-Willi Syndrome Association in your state or region, ask members of that group for suggestions.
 Call several doctors and ask about having your child with PWS assessed for GH treatment.
-Ask how much experience they've had working with children with PWS.
+Also, ask how much experience they've had working with children with PWS.
 If you are unable to find a doctor with lots of experience in PWS, call PWSA | USA at (941) 312-0400 for information to share with your endocrinologist.